Looking for Career Advice? Words of Wisdom from Apparel industry vet LaJean Lawson

 A strong marketing sense.

-Public speaking skills, including the ability to think quickly in stressful media situations!What additional advice would you give someone entering into the apparel field, or wanting to get into similar type of work?
+Public speaking skills, including the ability to think quickly in stressful media situations!
+What additional advice would you give someone entering into the apparel field, or wanting to get into a similar type of work?

-Start with a really solid academic program that teaches you history, art, culture, writing and ‘thinking’ skills in addition to all aspects of apparel design, development and marketing.
-Courses that give you a sense of the political, artistic and cultural past are a rich source of inspiration about design and human behavior and how it evolves.
+Start with a really solid academic program that teaches you history, art, culture, writing, and ‘thinking’ skills in addition to all aspects of apparel design, development, and marketing.
+Courses that give you a sense of the political, artistic, and cultural past are a rich source of inspiration about design and human behavior and how it evolves.
 Cultivating analytic skills helps you evaluate strategy and the soundness of your ideas, and writing/speaking expertise will give you the power and ability to communicate them.

 Have a really strong personal passion for the apparel category you work in.
-For me, as an enthusiastic life-long athlete I quickly encountered problems with sports bras that propelled me into studying them seriously so all women could have better bras and enjoy all the considerable mental, physical and emotional benefits of working out with less discomfort.
+Me, as an enthusiastic life-long athlete I quickly encountered problems with sports bras that propelled me into studying them seriously so all women could have better bras and enjoy all the considerable mental, physical and emotional benefits of working out with less discomfort.
 That still motivates and drives me.

 Find mentors to guide, inspire and challenge you.
 Connect with industry groups and apparel/design alumni groups from your college/university.
 Network, network, network!